Pernix

 data/agent/SOUL.md · data/agent/RULES.md · data/agent/SESSIONS.md · data/skills/*/SKILL.md

-Ten minutes from clone to chat.
+Just minutes from clone to chat.

 Install Ollama, pull a recent model, clone the repo, run the server.
 Pernix is well-tested with the latest Qwen 3 series on Ollama, and with current frontier models on OpenRouter.
 Use whatever's current — agentic workloads benefit from newer models with stronger tool-calling and reasoning.